 To really help in your research about whistles, here is a SPOTLIGHT devoted to where to go and what to do.
-There is a lot of digging involved, but the more whistle archeology, the more will be scanned, posted, shared and be able to be located in the worldwide data base of the internet.
+There is a lot of digging involved, but the more diggers, the more will come out don’t you think?

 To start with we are discussing metal only, but others come into the picture.